aprilmintacpineda/react-native-guides/multi_env_build/README.md

 +])
 ```

+If you are using 0.68 and up, refer to https://github.com/facebook/react-native/issues/34332

 1.1.
 On the left sidebar, click on the `multi_build` xcode project.

 1.2.
 Then on the second left sidebar, under `PROJECT`, click on the `multi_build` project.